samwilson0745/Simple-ChatBot/README.md

 ## Simple ChatBot
-This project is a simple approach towards how we can create a Chatbot using GPT, langchain and pinecone
+This project is a simple approach towards how we can create a Chatbot using `GPT`, `langchain` and `pinecone`

 ## Installation & Setup